Launch at your own risk!

 How many mussels have been found during the blitz so far?

-On June 10, 135 mussels were found and removed at Antelope Point Marina during the first day of dive operations.
-On June 11, divers found and removed 60 mussels at Wahweap Marina.
+On June 10, 138 mussels were found and removed at Antelope Point Marina during the first day of dive operations.
+On June 11, divers found and removed 63 mussels at Wahweap Marina.
+Divers located and removed an additional 22 mussels at Wahweap Marina on June 12.
+On the last day of the blitz, June 13, 12 mussels were removed.
+Divers removed a total of 235 mussels during the four-day event.

 If control strategies are not effective, how soon could Lake Powell start experiencing mussel impacts?